-1. Please indicate, by checking "Yes" or "No" on line 14, whether DSM program changes, tracking procedures, evaluations, or reporting methods have affected the data reported on

-- 2. Please indicate, by checking "Yes" or "No" on line 15, whether your company currently operates any incentive-based demand response programs, i.e., direct load control, interruptible programs, demand bidding/buyback, emergency demand response, capacity market programs, and ancillary service market programs.
-If the answer is "Yes," enter the - 3.
+- 1. Please indicate, by checking "Yes" or "No" on line 14, whether DSM program changes, tracking procedures, evaluations, or reporting methods have affected the data reported on this schedule (since 1992). - 2.
+Please indicate, by checking "Yes" or "No" on line 15, whether your company currently operates any incentive-based demand response programs, i.e., direct load control, interruptible programs, demand bidding/buyback, emergency demand response, capacity market programs, and ancillary service market programs.
+If the answer is "Yes," enter the number of participating customers, by state and class, on line 16. - 3.
 Please indicate, by checking "Yes" or "No" on line 17, whether your company currently operates any time-based rate programs, e.g., real-time pricing, critical peak pricing, variable peak pricing and time-of-use rates administered through a tariff.
-If the answer is "Yes," enter the number of participating customers, by state and class, on line 18.
+If the answer is "Yes." enter the number of participating customers, by state and class, on line 18.